 - When the subscription data is updated at the UDM, the updated subscription information is notified to the serving NF that has subscribed for the specific subscription data type to be notified.

 - When the UDM needs to deliver Steering of Roaming information to a UE.

+- When the UDM needs to deliver updated credentials other than primary authentication, e.g. Network Slice-Specific Authentication or Secondary authentication/authorization, to a UE.

 - When the UDM needs to deliver UDM Update Data to a UE (e.g. a new Routing Indicator or Default Configured NSSAI to the UE).